 Alice C. Linsley

-In the Old Testament we find that trees are associated with wise counselors known as morehs, prophets, or judges.
+In the Old Testament trees are associated with gender, cardinal directions, and with wise counselors known as morehs, prophets, or judges.
 The word "Torah" means instruction and is associated with a prophet or a seer sitting under a tree.
 These trees were important landmarks.

 Women prophets, like Deborah, sat under the date nut palms and male prophets sat under oak trees.
 In Judges 4:4-6 we read that “Deborah, the wife of Lappidoth, was a prophet who was judging Israel at that time.
 She would sit under the Palm of Deborah, between Ramah and Bethel in the hill country of Ephraim, and the Israelites would go to her for judgment."